bioXgeo/neotropical_frugivores/code/readme.md

 - L0_4_mammal_merge_pantheria: merge final dataset for mammals with PanTHERIA dataset

+- L0_5_BOTW_processing: reads in and subsets Birds of the World spatial dataset

+- L0_6_spatial_traits: derives range based traits from both IUCN and BirdLife International spatial databases

+- L0_7_breadth_traits: derives habitat and diet breadth

-- L0_5_database_final_edits: final additions to the database.
+- L0_8_database_final_edits: final additions to the database.
 Merge in range size calculations and add column for presence of taxonomic disparities

 - workflow_diagram: diagram demonstrating all steps of building the Frugivoria database